simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 To further enhance the integration, macOS also offers iCloud, Apple's cloud storage service.
 With iCloud, users can easily access their files, photos, and documents across all their Apple devices, ensuring that their data is always up to date and readily available.

-In summary, the integration with the Apple ecosystem in macOS provides a seamless and interconnected experience, allowing users to effortlessly connect and sync their Apple devices and access their data across all their devices.
+To sum up, the integration with the Apple ecosystem in macOS provides a seamless and interconnected experience, allowing users to effortlessly connect and sync their Apple devices and access their data across all their devices.

 ### macOS Security